Active Exploration via Autoregressive Generation of Missing Data: Experimental details

-We set $\sigma^2$ to 1 and set $s^2$ to 0.25 for $s^2$ (the maximum variance of a Bernoulli).
-We set $g$ to the prediction according to a model trained to predict the Bernoulli success probability from $Z^{(a)}$ alone.
+We set $a=3$ and $b=0.5$ since outcomes for each arm are Bernoulli and thus can have variance at most 1/4, and an Inverse Gamma with parameters $a=3$ and $b=0.5$ have reasonable mass under 1.4 while also being somewhat diffuse so that it does not make too strong an assumption on $\sigma^{(a)}$.

 For our synthetic experiments, we train $g$ using the same architecture and training procedure as we do for \textsc{Flexible NN} from Appendix \ref{app:synthetic_appendix} except it does not take in a sufficient statistic of the history.
-Similarly, for our news recommendations experiment, we train $g$ using the same architecture and training procedure as we do for \textsc{Flexible NN} from Appendix \ref{app:MIND_appendix} (which incorporates a DistilBERT model) except it does not take in a sufficient statistic of the history.
-(We also change the learning rates slightly as we found it led to lower validation set prediction loss: 1e-2 for synthetic setting, and 1e-5 for the news setting.)
+Similarly, for our news recommendations experiment, we train $ g$ using the same architecture and training procedure as we do for \textsc{Flexible NN} from Appendix \ref{app:MIND_appendix} (which incorporates a DistilBERT model) except it does not take in a sufficient statistic of the history.

-\paragraph{UCB} For UCB we use the multi-arm bandit algorithm described in Section 6 of \cite{Abbasi-YadkoriPaSz11}.
+\paragraph{UCB.} For UCB we use the multi-arm bandit algorithm described in Section 6 of \cite{Abbasi-YadkoriPaSz11}.
 We set the failure probability $\delta = 0.1$ and use sub-Gaussian parameter $0.5$ (since we have binary rewards).